Goto main content

 Actions in process

-They are also working with various actors to enable Kenyan professionals, particularly those with disabilities, to benefit from scholarships to train in partner countries.
+We are also working with various actors to enable Kenyan professionals, particularly those with disabilities, to benefit from scholarships to train in partner countries.

-Finally, HI’s programme supports education actors to enable them to cater to children with disabilities in the best possible conditions, providing training and pedagogical initiatives on inclusive education.
-To this end, our teams develop and provide adapted materials and work to make classrooms more accessible for children with specific needs.
-Good practice exchange sessions are also organised to enable education actors - parents, teachers and the administration - to learn from each other.
+Lastly, we support education stakeholders to enable them to cater to children with disabilities in the best possible conditions, providing training and pedagogical initiatives on inclusive education.
+Our teams develop and provide adapted materials and work to make classrooms more accessible for children with specific needs.
+They also organise good practice exchange sessions to enable education stakeholders - parents, teachers and the administration - to learn from each other.
+The programme covers the children’s travel costs, provides them with uniforms and raises awareness of disability issues among their families and entourage.

 Help them